 CSA.
 President Jefferson Finis Davis proposed to Congress that the Confederate Regular Army should create a new grade of General, in addition to the existing grade of Brigadier-General.
 This would enable the Confederate officer to outrank the Brigadier-Generals and Major-Generals of State Militias, whose credentials may not be as appropriate as those of the Confederate Brigadier-Generals.
-The grade of “full” General had never existed in the US Army and this presented an opportunity to appoint a number of high-ranking commanders for each likely theatre of operations.
+The grade of “full” General had never existed in the US Army and independence presented an opportunity for the new Army to appoint a number of the highest-ranking commanders for each likely theatre of operations.

 Maryland.
 The Maryland House of Delegates voted against secession by 53 votes to 13 and the Senate voted unanimously against secession.
 Despite the protest of a large and vociferous pro-Confederate minority in the population, the state remained loyal to the Union, although many men left to join the Confederate Army.

 Maryland.
 US President Abraham Lincoln issued an executive proclamation asserting martial law in the state of Maryland.
 Maryland Governor Thomas H Hicks sent a message of protest to the state legislature communicating to them the correspondence between himself and Massachusetts State Brigadier-General Benjamin Franklin Butler and the US Secretary of War Simon Cameron about the landing of Union troops at Annapolis.

 Maryland.
 Communications between Baltimore and Philadelphia were reinstated by Union forces.

 Ohio.
 Brigadier-General of Ohio Militia Jacob Dolson Cox began the construction of a major camp of instruction for Midwestern volunteers at Camp Dennison, near Cincinnati.

 Virginia.
 The old warship USS United States was captured at the Norfolk Navy Yard and commissioned as the first vessel of the Virginia State Navy.